-Technical events and engine replacement often result in a significant change of performance factor overnight.
-This corresponds to a few hundred kilos of planned block fuel, which depending on the situation, would be just a few hundred kilos of unnecessary weight or a few hundred kilos of overburn, undermining the crews’ confidence in fuel planning, which leads to the captain taking extra fuel.
+Technical events and engine replacement often result in a significant change in performance factors overnight.
+This corresponds to a few hundred kilos of planned block fuel, which depending on the situation, would be just a few hundred kilos of unnecessary weight or a few hundred kilos of overburning, undermining the crews’ confidence in fuel planning, which leads to the captain taking extra fuel.

 Rounding of performance factors

 The high scatter of legacy APM is often addressed by smoothing or rounding Performance Factors to the nearest integer.
 Similarly, updating frequency also negatively affects the planning of the block fuel.

 To achieve higher precision and to stay conservative, instead of rounding to the higher integer, the airline can use the average performance factor plus standard deviation.
 With StorkJet’s APM, the spread of data is much lower, allowing the use of precision Performance Factor with a resolution of 0.1% right after one day of flying after an event like a bird strike or engine change.

 All popular APM systems are based on fuel flow meters.
 Their precision is key to the APM.
 Typically, mass fuel flow meters are very precise and differences between Fuel on Board and fuel flow calculations are negligible.
 There are, however, aircraft types and tail numbers that suffer from fuel flow meter issues reaching imprecision as high as 8%.
 During the flight, pilots can compare the amount of fuel burned (based on fuel flow meter reading) with the change in gross weight of the aircraft, and report any differences to performance engineers, so the airline can calculate what is the imprecision.

 Using AdvancedAPM this process can be fully automatized.
 If differences are detected the software calibrates Fuel Flowmeters measurements using Fuel on Board data, to ensure accurate Performance Factors.